 After many years of trying different kinds of exercise and strength training, I've decided that barbell training (combined with interval training) is the way to go.
 This books details the fundamentals of good technique for the squat, deadlift, and press (and a few others).

-I'm just getting to know James Clear, but so far I'm a big fan.
-He helps people master their habits and routines to figure out, "How can we become the architect of our habits rather than the victim of them?"
+James helps people master their habits and routines to figure out, "How can we become the architect of our habits rather than the victim of them?"
 Among his many excellent articles is one on weightlifting that perfectly sums up its physical, mental, and emotional benefits (https://jamesclear.com/why-lift-weights)